NUL0x4C/Syscallslib/README.md

 ### Syscallslib: a library that automates some clean syscalls to make it easier & faster to implement.
+### What is it : its pretty basic code, im using hellsgate (TartarusGate) tech to fetch direct syscalls, and it saves times when needed.

 ### So Far The Syscalls Supported :
 - NtAllocateVirtualMemory